kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

 **From now on, I only use `pikaur` to manage all my packages instead of `pacman`.**

-## Enable hardware acceleration for graphics
+## Enable hardware acceleration for GPU

 Smoother video playback, less strain on CPU, more strain on GPU.
 Instead of the CPU doing the rendering, the rendering is offloaded to the GPU.